An Experience of Introducing Primary School Children to Programming using Ozobots (Practical Report): Introduction

 A common approach to introducing children to programming concepts is by using ``unplugged'' activities that require no computers~\cite{bell2009computer,faber2017teaching}, for example by letting the children impersonate robots executing sequences of instructions.
 A challenging next step is to transfer concepts learned with unplugged programming to programming with computers.
 Physical computing with programmable devices such as robots is a possible intermediary step, as they have a tangible, real-world impact through their actions~\cite{zaharija2013introducing,demo2008concrete}.
 However, this requires schools to have access to appropriate hardware, and teachers need to have the confidence and knowledge to manage hardware devices and to support children in using them.

-While computational thinking is already integrated into the curriculum in many countries from the earliest stages on, \countries primary schools currently do not touch upon the topic.
+While CT is already integrated into curricula in many countries, primary schools in \countries currently do not touch upon the topic.
 In an endeavour to help local primary schools with the introduction of programming concepts, we therefore visited eight primary schools from October 2018 to October 2019.
-During these school visits, we used the Ozobot Evo\footnote{https://ozobot.com/} programmable robots in two-hour workshops.
+During these school visits, we used the Ozobot Evo\footnote{https://ozobot.com/, last accessed June 1, 2021} programmable robots in two-hour workshops.
 Ozobots are small programmable robots for which initial experience reports are generally positive~\cite{fojtik2017ozobot,van2018best,vzavcek2019development}.
-The Ozobots have several advantages: They bridge the gap between unplugged programming and physical programming, as they can be programmed with pen and paper as well as on a tablet or desktop computer; they are very small and portable, and can easily be moved from one school to another; the programming environment is very flexible and the level of difficulty can be adapted from pre-reading stage up to complex programming concepts.
+The Ozobots have several advantages: They bridge the gap between unplugged programming and physical programming, as they can be used with pen and paper as well as on a tablet or desktop computer; they are very small and portable, and can easily be moved from one school to another; the programming environment is very flexible and the level of difficulty can be adapted from pre-reading stage up to complex programming concepts.

-In this paper, we describe the workshop format we developed for our outreach activity, and share our experience of interacting with children, teachers, and Ozobots.
-Overall, the children were enthusiastic as one would expect, both when interacting with pen and paper as well as with tablet computers.
-The Ozobots proved to be better suited for their pen-and-paper mode than programming with a tablet computer.
+In this paper, we describe the workshop format we developed for our outreach activity, and share our generally positive experience of interacting with children and Ozobots.
+Overall, the children were enthusiastic as one would expect, both when interacting with pen and paper as well as with tablet computers, although the Ozobots proved to be better suited for their pen-and-paper mode.